 - Paper Jam Dipper from the Gravity Falls episode "Double Dipper" is a shrieking, sputtering Body Horror created during a Magic Photocopier mishap.
 It can only say 'Nyang!' in an agonized scream and seems to welcome its death-by-melting.

-- There's a Halloween Episode of The Simpsons which parodies Harry Potter, and has Bart at one point attempting to turn a frog into a prince.
+- The Simpsons Treehouse of Horror XII does a parody of Harry Potter, where Bart at one point attempts to turn a frog into a prince.
 He bungles the spell and creates a "sin against nature" unable to do anything except vomit and claim to be in pain.

 - In the Samurai Jack episode "The Lava Monster" the eponymous monster was a warrior, imprisoned in the rockbed by Aku.
 The only way for him to escape and ascend to Valhalla was to be slain in a combat.
 To this end he shaped his prison into a deadly labyrinth that only a great warrior could traverse, and began to lure passers-by into it in the hope that one of them would release him.